Zurico/t7/docs/testing/README.md

 Move on to [component testing](component-testing.md) when you feel like you understand that!

-We also support [remote testing](remote-testing.md) your local application, which is quite awesome, so definitely check that out!
+We also support [manual/remote testing](remote-testing.md) your local application, which is quite awesome, so definitely check that out!

 ## Usage with this boilerplate